David Carr (wrestler)

 David Aaron Carr (born March 28, 1999) is an American freestyle and former folkstyle wrestler who competes at 74 kilograms.
 In freestyle, Carr is a U20 World Champion and U17 World bronze medalist.
 Carr represented Team USA at the 2025 World Championships.

 In folkstyle, he was a two-time NCAA Division I National champion and three-time finalist, as well as a four-time Big 12 Conference champion out of the Iowa State University.
 He currently competes in the Welterweight division of Real American Freestyle (RAF), where he is the current RAF Welterweight Champion.

 Career

 Born in Georgia but raised in Ohio, Carr started wrestling at an early age, following his father and Olympic bronze medalist Nate Carr's footsteps.

 High school

 As an eighth grader, Carr moved to Kentucky and became a KHSAA state champion out of Woodford County High School, before moving back to Ohio.
-As a freshman in high school, he became a OHSAA state champion out of Dayton Christian High School, before transferring for a final time to Perry High School (Stark County, Ohio) and becoming a five-time state champion.
+As a freshman in high school, he became a OHSAA state champion out of Dayton Christian High School, before transferring for a final time to Perry High School (Stark County, Ohio), becoming a four-time OHSAA state champion and five-time state champion overall.

 Carr also earned a bronze medal at the 2016 U17 World Championships.
 The top-recruit at his weight class, Carr received the Dave Schultz High School Excellence Award for the class of 2018, in memory of Dave Schultz.